cjdbarlow/bedside-notebook/anaesthesia/anzca/monitoring.md

 * Person responsible for provision of anaesthesia must be constantly present from induction until transfer to PACU or ICU
 In exceptional circumstances, a brief absence may be unavoidable.
 In such instances, observation should be delegated to a suitably trained and skilled practitioner.
 	* Permanent handover of responsibility can only occur to an anaesthetist who is able to accept that responsibility
-* Duration of monitoring post-operatively relies on clinical judgement
+* Duration of monitoring post-operatively relies on clinical judgment
 * Presence of monitoring is the responsibility of the anaesthetist
+* Visual and auditory alarms must be enabled at commencement of anaesthesia

 Regular monitoring should include assessment and recording of:
 * Oxygenation